w3f/Grants-Program/Chess-On-Chain.md

 Development Roadmap
 Overview
-Full-time equivalent (FTE): Milestone 1 - 1.5; Milestone 2 and 3 - 3
+Full-time equivalent (FTE): Milestone 1 , 2
-Total Costs: 15k $
+Total Costs: 30k $

-Milestone 1 — Substrate pallet completion
+Milestone 1 Example — Basic Build  functionality Estimated duration: 3 month
-Estimated Duration: 3 months
+FTE: 1,5

-Costs: 15k $
+Costs: 20,000 USD

-Goal - Create and implement Storage system between Pallets and chess game Create token Earn system
-Store chess Game data
+exclamation The default deliverables 0a-0d below are mandatory for all milestones, and deliverable 0e at least for the last one.

 Number	Deliverable	Specification
 0a.
-License	Apache 2.0
+License	Apache 2.0 / GPLv3 / MIT / Unlicense
 0b.
+Documentation	We will provide both inline documentation of the code and a basic tutorial that explains how a user can (for example) spin up one of our Substrate nodes and earn tokens from gameplay , Step by Step guide to spawn up wallets , play chess and Earn tokens
+0c.
+Testing and Testing Guide	Core functions will be fully covered by comprehensive unit tests to ensure functionality and robustness.
+We will write tests with substrate pallets for functionality.
+0d.
+Docker	We will provide a Dockerfile(s) that can be used to test all the functionality delivered with this milestone.
+0e.
+Article	We will publish an article/workshop that explains [...] (what was done/achieved as part of the grant).
+(Content, language and medium should reflect your target audience described above.)
+1. Substrate module: OFFCHAIN WORKERS 	We will implement offchain workers to get data from Game played on ChessOnchain As JSON files with http requests  Offchain worker pallet  will collect Game data such as moves , winning streaks ,ranking and rating
+2. Substrate module: Y	The Y Substrate module will have a token supply that will be earned per checkmate NFT  and winning streak
+3. Game UI features: We will deliver chess game UI with  several features( 1v 1, bughouse , Handicap )

+Milestone 2 Example — Additional features
+Estimated Duration: 1 month
+FTE: 1,5
+Costs: 10,000 USD
+Number	Deliverable	Specification
+0a.
+License	Apache 2.0 / GPLv3 / MIT / Unlicense
+0b.
+Documentation	We will provide both inline documentation of the code and a basic tutorial that explains how a user can (for example) spin up one of our Substrate nodes and earn tokens from gameplay , Step by Step guide to spawn up wallets , play chess and Earn tokens
-Documentation	 Documentation of how pallet interacts witj chess game data and stores Onchain 0c.
-Testing Guide	The code will have unit-test coverage (min.
-50%) to ensure functionality and robustness.
-In the guide we will describe how to run these tests
+0c.
+Testing and Testing Guide	Core functions will be fully covered by comprehensive unit tests to ensure functionality and robustness.
+We will write tests with substrate pallets for functionality.

-1. Substrate Pallet: json Data from Game play gets stored on storage maps of Substrate
+0d.
+Docker	We will provide a Dockerfile(s) that can be used to test all the functionality delivered with this milestone.
+0e.
+Article	We will publish an article/workshop that explains [...] (what was done/achieved as part of the grant).
+(Content, language and medium should reflect your target audience described above.)
+1. Storage Pallet :Implement Storage Pallets  for game Data from offchain workers pallet  to substrate chain  with storage maps.
-2. Substrate Pallet : Store leaderboard of game record on substrate Pallet
+2. Substrate Democracy & Governance Pallet : Implememnt and Work on Democracy Pallet for Governance
-3. Substrate Event Feed: Docker Image	Dockerfile for Substrate Event Feed Package
-4. Article /tutorial: We will make an article and tutorial about data is anchored on chain

-### Milestone 2 Registeration — SAFT/BVI REGISTERATION

-- **Estimated Duration:** 1 month
-- **Costs:** 15,000 USD
+3. Leader Board Pallet : A Decentralized Leaderboard Pallet for competetions and Records

 ## Future Plans

-Become Parachain /Appchain with polkadot network, we will continue to market chessonchain and create the best chess gaming enviroment
+Become Parachain /Appchain with polkadot network, Expand chess Gaming with blockchain technology
-We will have routine competitions and tournaments for continous enthusiasm

 ## Referral Program (optional)